ashfelloff/literallycooked/README.md

-# LiterallyCookedApp LOCAL
+# Literally Cooked LOCAL

-## **LiterallyCookedApp** web is a headache right now, so if you want to play around with it yourself, just download this pull.
+## **Literally Cooked** web is a headache right now, so if you want to play around with it yourself, just download this pull.
 After that, just create a .env file, fill in the keys, and you are good to go.

 ## .env structure
 ### ANTHROPIC=put your key here